Venice should be on anyone’s bucket list. But what should be on your Venice bucket list?

 Another highlight of the libreria is the book staircase from the top of which people love getting a picture!

-A great thing to do in Venice is to see the Grand Canal – the most famous and beautiful canal in the city.
+A great thing to do in Venice, and one of the easiest things to scratch off your Venice bucket list – is to see the Grand Canal – the most famous and beautiful canal in the city.
 It is the most significant waterway that goes through the city, and it connects the railway station of the city with the Venetian Lagoon.
 The Grand Canal played an important role in the city’s history.

 Along the way of the canal, you can find a lot of beautiful typical Venetian houses next to the water that are great to see.
 Also, there are four bridges in total that cross the canal.